musabshak/colonel-opps/log.md

 - Forgot to flush R0 tlb entry for red zone page temporarily used while copying old kernel stack frame contents into new kernel stack frames
 - Needed to flush TLB for redzone page used to copy contents of kernel stack frames into new stack frames
     - SO FRUSTRATING
+- NEED TO BE REALLY CAREFUL WITH PAGE NUMBERS FOR R1 PTABLE ENTRIES
+    - Need to account for MAX_PT_LEN offset if dealing with absolute R1 pagetable indexes
+- Our previous invariant was: if the brk is on the zeroth byte of a page then that page is already allocated in the pagetable
+    - We realized this a little late but this invariant does not make *any* sense.
+Brk is the first *unallocated* byte -- if we allocate the page that the brk is on, the brk is no longer the brk - ugh!
+    - Fixing this invariant led to some pesky bugs - because of the invariant, when we started allocating pages in the pagetable, we would start one page above the current page (because we assumed that the current page was already allocaetd); we needed to start *on* the current page.
+Similarly, when deallocating, we started at the current page (needed to start one below the current page).

 ### Checkpoint 2